The Shape Part Slot Machine: Contact-based Reasoning for Generating 3D Shapes from Parts: Introduction

 There is increasing demand for high-quality 3D object models across multiple fields: gaming and virtual reality; advertising and e-commerce; synthetic training data for computer vision and robotics; and more.
 The traditional practice of manual 3D modeling is time-consuming and labor-intensive and is not well-suited to scaling to this demand.
 Thus, visual computing researchers have pursued data-driven methods which can augment human creative capabilities and accelerate the modeling process.

 One promising technology in this space are generative models of 3D shapes.
 Such generative models could suggest new, never-before seen shapes, freeing users from tedious and time-consuming low-level geometric manipulations to focus on high-level creative decisions.
 Recent work in this space has focused on deep generative models of shapes in the form of volumetric occupancy grids, point clouds, or implicit fields.
-While these methods demonstrate impressive abilities to synthesize the bulk shape of novel objects, the local geometry they produce often exhibits noticeable artifacts: oversmoothing, bumpiness, extraneous holes, etc. At present, none of these generative models has achieves high-enough geometric output quality to be adopted in commercial applications.

-An alternative approach would be to avoid synthesizing novel geometry altogether and instead learn how to re-combine existing high-quality geometries created by skilled modeling artists.
+While these methods demonstrate impressive abilities to synthesize the bulk shape of novel objects, the local geometry they produce often exhibits noticeable artifacts: oversmoothing, bumpiness, extraneous holes, etc. \revision{ At present, none of these generative models has achieved geometric output quality resembling the shapes they are trained on. } An alternative approach would be to avoid synthesizing novel geometry altogether and instead learn how to re-combine existing high-quality geometries created by skilled modeling artists.
 This paradigm is known in the computer graphics literature as \emph{modeling by assembly}, where it once received considerable attention.
 Since the deep learning revolution, however, the focus of most shape generation research has shifted to novel geometry synthesis.
 The few post-deep-learning methods for modeling by assembly have shown promise but have not quite lived up to it: handling only coarse-grained assemblies of large parts, as well as placing parts by directly predicting their world-space poses (leading to `floating part' artifacts).

 In this paper, we present a new generative model for shape synthesis by part assembly which addresses these issues.
 Our key idea is to use a representation which focuses on the connectivity structure of parts.
 This choice is inspired by several recent models for novel geometry synthesis which achieve better structural coherence in their outputs by adopting a part-connectivity-based representation~\cite{StructureNet,jones2020shapeAssembly,yang2020dsmnet}.
 In our model, the first-class entities are the regions where one part connects to another.
 We call these regions \emph{slots} and our model the \emph{Shape Part Slot Machine}.